mikefowler/mikefowler.github.io/_posts/2013-10-17-support-for-bem-modules-sass-3.3.md

 ## Get in here, @at-root!

 Sass 3.3 introduces a new directive called ```@at-root```.
-Content nested inside an ```@at-root``` block will be moved out of whatever hierarchy it's nested in and placed at the "root" of the stylesheet.
+Content nested inside an ```@at-root``` block will be moved out of whatever hierarchy it's nested in and placed at the “root” of the stylesheet.
 A bit confusing, but an example makes this more clear:

 **Source:**